-Showy, 4”, fragrant lavender flowers bloom July to frost.
+Showy, 4″, fragrant lavender flowers bloom July to frost.
 Hen-egg-sized fruits are produced after flowering and are sometimes used to make jams and jellies.
 The fruits turn from green to light orange when ripe and can be eaten off the vine.
-It makes a tasty yet seedy treat.
+They make a tasty yet seedy treat.
 One of the hardiest species of passion vines.
 It is native to southeastern US.
 The Cherokee Indians call it “Ocoee.”
 Supports many species of butterflies.
 Bumblebees love the nectar and can often be found working the flowers, as well as taking an occasional nap in them.

 Full sun.
 Height 15-20′.
 Spreads by root so place carefully.
 Can be late breaking dormancy (as late as July).
 Zones 7-11.